Xbow System Lectures

 Part 2: The history involving my 40 years as an orthodontist

 The lower incisor tends to be more proclined in low mandibular plane angle cases with a normal overbite and more upright in high mandibular plane angle cases with a normal overbite.
-Dr. Ricketts taught that four bicuspid extractions should be done more in high angle cases with a shallow overbite.
-Low angle cases with deep overbite should be treated non-extraction.
+Dr. Ricketts taught that four bicuspid extractions should be done more in high-angle cases with a shallow overbite.
+Low-angle cases with deep overbite should be treated non-extraction.

+1981: Dr. Behrents published a groundbreaking article in the Journal of Periodontology that was the first to debunk myths that I had been taught.
 1981-1984: I was an associate with my mentor, Dr. Michael Wainwright.
 He taught me indirect bonding, two-phase treatment, and combined orthodontic/orthognathic surgical treatment.

+1984: I opened my office in North Delta.
+I began using functional appliances.
+I took a ceph at the final records.
 I was proclining lower incisors with the functional appliances, but I was not seeing gingival recession.
 This became a subject that would interest me for my entire career.
+Dr. Casko published his findings that questioned Tweed’s 95-degree IMPA in untreated Class II skeletal patterns with Class I occlusions.
+More myth debunking.

 Dr. Casko believed that incisor inclination was linked to the skeletal pattern and showed that it was normal for the lower incisor to have an IMPA higher than 95 degrees in an untreated skeletal Class II with a Class I occlusion.
+He argued that this should be the goal for Class II compensation.

 Example from my practice:

-Naturally occurring Class II skeletal with Class I dental and a retroclined upper incisor and proclined lower incisor
+Naturally occurring Class II skeletal with Class I dental and a retroclined upper incisor and proclined lower incisor.
+Dr. Creekmore agreed with Dr. Casko.

 More myth debunking.

-The important thing was I did not see the gingival recession that I had been taught would happen.
+The important thing was that I did not see the gingival recession I had been taught would happen.

-1997: Dr. Pancherz published his summary of the effects of the Herbst appliance.
-There was no long term increase in mandibular length.
-He did not recommend it in non-growing patients, possibly due to the risk of condylar resorption, which he had shown.
 (Dr. Woodside also showed condylar resorption with the Herbst appliance.
 When I lectured at the University of Toronto, Dr. Woodside commented that the Crossbow Appliance was probably kinder to the condyle than the Herbst appliance because the springs were stress breakers and allowed the condyle to function in the fossa.)

-The takeaway message was that mixed dentition treatment was not recommended because "a stable cuspal interdigitation after therapy is difficult to achieve and relapses are prone to occur."
-Pancherz had proven what Dr. Herbst called "the bite catching effect".
+The takeaway message was that mixed dentition treatment was not recommended because “a stable cuspal interdigitation after therapy is difficult to achieve, and relapses are prone to occur.”
+Pancherz had proven what Dr. Herbst called “the bite-catching effect.”

-Thanks to Dr. Herb Hughes for the above slide showing over-correction with Xbow and the bite catching effect of the steep cuspal inclines of the first bicuspids.
+Thanks to Dr. Herb Hughes for the above slide showing over-correction with Xbow and the bite-catching effect of the steep cuspal inclines of the first bicuspids.

 1998: Dr. Jay Bowman published an article in the JCO using Jasper Jumpers attached to a lower lip bumper instead of a bypass.
-I was convinced that most Class II's required maxillary expansion.
-I was also using lower lingual arches to preserve the "e" space.
-I added a lip bumper and Ormco's Bite Fixer springs.
+I was convinced that most Class II’s required maxillary expansion.
+I also used lower lingual arches to preserve the “e” space.
+I added a lip bumper and Ormco’s Bite Fixer springs.
 This led to the Xbow appliance.
+Dr. Pancherz publishes his findings on the Herbst appliance and gingival recession.

 2000: Dr. Gianelly gives us a target to shoot for.